 A few years ago, I decided that I wanted to be apart of this growing group of badasses and my mom thought I was absolutely insane.
 But honestly, who could blame her?
-I have a great job with good benefits, my pay is pretty good, and because of the type of work I am in, I barely have bills to pay each month.
+I had a great job with good benefits, my pay was pretty good, and because of the type of work I am in, I barely had bills to pay each month.
 For some people, this may be #careergoals, but I’ve always had an itch to do more.
 Much more.

 As a Communications major in undergrad, I dreamt of working in media in some type of capacity.
 A few years after graduation, after freelancing for a few digital media sites here and there, I decided to launch my own digital media platform, The Mogul Millennial.
 If you’re unfamiliar, The Mogul Millennial is a business and career website, dedicated to Millennials of color.
 On Mogul Millennial, we provide valuable career content, and highlight some of the most promising entrepreneurs of color, with hopes to inspire and educate other Millennials of color.

-Launching The Mogul Millennial was a whole new challenge and a learning curve for me (and I’m still learning new things each day).
+Launching The Mogul Millennial was a new challenge and a learning curve for me (and I’m still learning new things each day).
 In the beginning, the first challenge that I encountered was the courage to just start.
-Deciding to start meant I had to learn about copyediting, content marketing, email marketing, social media, web design and user experience, and leadership just to name a few.
+Deciding to start meant I had to learn things that I had no clue about: copyediting, content marketing, email marketing, social media, and web design just to name a few.

 Here are the top items that has helped me drive my digital media company and that has helped me as an entrepreneur.

 The Mogul Millennial said ‘hello’ to the world for the first time on August 28th, 2016 and boy, was she ugggglllllyyy.